 #2.
 Nesting Cormorants and Pelicans

-After passing underneath the bridge, the next ‘stop’ consists of slowing the boat down and observing nesting cormorants and pelicans.
+After passing underneath the Rio Dulce, Guatemala bridge the next ‘stop’ consists of slowing the boat down and observing nesting cormorants and pelicans.

 You can see new hatchlings all the way up to full-grown birds weighing down the mangrove branches.

 One of the nicer sections of El Golfete is Water Lily Garden.